Awaiting EI Benefits

 Note: This procedure is not intended for clients who are disentitled or disqualified by Service Canada.

 Effective: July 29, 2009

-Once clients start receiving Employment Insurance (EI), either of the following may apply:
+Once recipients start receiving Employment Insurance (EI) benefits, either of the following may apply:

-- if their EI income is less than their income assistance rate, they may be considered for income assistance, and the EI will be deducted as unearned income [For information on EI income, see Related Links – Income Treatment and Exemptions]
+- if their EI benefits income is less than their income assistance rate, they may be considered for income assistance, and the EI benefits will be deducted as unearned income [for information on EI benefits income, see Related Links – Income Treatment & Exemptions]

 - if their EI benefits income is greater than the income assistance rate for their family unit, they are no longer eligible for assistance.